nmikhailov/Validity90/README.md

 1. [spec.md](spec.md) - Specification draft, the main work goes here right now.
 2. [dissector.lua](dissector.lua) - Wireshark dissector for decrypting communication after key exchange.
-3. ~[libfprint directory](libfprint) - libfprint repo with this driver integrated~ Not ready at the moment.
+3. [libfprint directory](libfprint) - libfprint repo with this driver integrated.
+Can be used with initialized device(check if prototype works) on 138a:0090 scaner.
 4. [prototype](prototype) - Standalone prototype(extremly ugly code, would be completly rewritten for driver)

 ## Testing